Learn about the Funnelback ranking algorithm

 Other forms of diversification Same site suppression was the first diversification tool provided by Funnelback and was introduced in around 2002.
 Since then a number of additional mechanisms have been introduced to assist in avoiding undesirable homogeneity in results returned.
 For example, documents can be pushed down the ranking

 (A) if they have nearly the same content as a result already presented,

 (B) if they have the same title as a document already presented,

 © if they come from the same component data source,

 (D) if they repeat the same string in a nominated metadata field.

-Funnelback’s default settings will work well for most organisations, but result quality can usually be improved by tuning Funnelback to suit your organisations particular information characteristics.
+Funnelback’s default settings will work well for most organizations, but result quality can usually be improved by tuning Funnelback to suit your organizations particular information characteristics.
 Funnelback default settings have arisen out of optimisation experiments, using hundreds of queries and thousands of combinations of settings, using a gradient-based optimisation framework.
 As noted above, unless you know what you are doing, changing defaults on the basis of intuition is likely to make things worse!

 Funnelback provides an interface for creating sets of test queries and expected answers, and can produce quality measurements for your site.
 The measurement system is an essential component of automated tuning.